 However, the practice of touching the tail light of vehicles can put our police officers in a risky situation.
 This is because this practice exposes the police officer’s position making him or her susceptible to attack.

 Originally, another reason why cops touch tail lights was to leave their fingerprints on the vehicle.
 In case the officer found himself in a dangerous situation while pulling over the subject vehicle, fingerprint evidence would prove that he or she was present at the scene.
-The fingerprints would only be utilized if the interaction between the driver and the cop led to a criminal investigation.
+The fingerprints would only be utilized if the interaction between the driver and the cop led to a criminal investigation, like a car accident or shooting.
+However, this isn’t always a sure-fire way to help an investigation some since the fingerprints can be smudged or tampered with, as well as washed away by rain or snow.

 Due to the rampant crimes that happen on the road, officers are exposed to greater danger than in the past.
 In lieu of this practice, our law enforcers, instead, have adopted new technology in implementing traffic rules.
-Now, there are security cameras installed on almost every corner of the road, and it’s standard for all cops to have dash or body cams recording live video of every interaction that happens, eliminating the original reason tail tapping was ever implemented.
+Now, there are security cameras installed on almost every corner of the road, and it’s standard for all cops to have dash or body cams recording live video of the vehicle and every interaction that happens between the driver and the officer, eliminating the original reason tail tapping was ever implemented.

 To learn more about traffic law, check out what happens when you get pulled over without a driver’s license.